 Here is Bella as a puppy.
 She has been home with her owners since she was eight weeks old.

-This breed has been around for 2,000 years.
-Archaeologists have found IG bones in the areas that are now Greece and Turkey, and researchers believe that the dogs were bred as companions to nobility.
+The Italian Greyhound has been around since more than 2,000 years ago.
+By the Middle Ages, the breed had made its way through Europe.
+Archaeologists have found IG bones throughout Southern Europe in the areas that are now Greece and Turkey, and researchers believe that the dogs were bred as companions to nobility.
 Owning one became a status symbol in Italy during the Renaissance, and many paintings from that time period depict dogs that look exactly like the breed we know today.

-Famous royal owners included Catherine the Great and Queen Victoria, but it wasn’t just European royalty that embraced the breed.
+Famous royal owners included Frederick the Great of Prussia, Catherine the Great of Russia, Queen Anne of Denmark and Queen Victoria, but it wasn’t just European royalty that embraced the Italian Greyhound.
 King Lobengula from Africa once traded 200 cattle for just one Italian Greyhound.

 Americans fell in love with Iggies too.

-The breed was first registered with the AKC in 1886.
-The AKC had only been registering breeds for ten years at that point, so this breed was leading the way.
+The dog was first registered with the AKC in 1886.
+The AKC had only been registering breeds for ten years at that point, so this dog was leading the way.
 As two World Wars raged through Europe, IGs were at risk of becoming extinct.
-But American Italian Greyhound lovers kept the breed going during the first half of the 1900s, and later helped to repopulate the breed in Europe.
+But American Italian Greyhound lovers kept the dog going during the first half of the 1900s, and later helped to repopulate the dog in Europe.
 Currently, Italian Greyhounds rank 72 in popularity on the AKC’s list of 193 breeds.

-They are easy to care for and require moderate exercise.
+The Italian Greyhound is easy to care for and requires moderate exercise.